abhisharmab/abhisharmab.github.io/essays/_posts/2020-04-09-investment-framework.md

 abstract: General Investment Framework For the Common Man
 ---

-If you are in debt: Stop reading, payback you **debt** and come back.
+If you are in debt: Stop reading, payback your **debt** and come back.

 **Working Capital**: _money in your checking account_